Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Bills stats and trends

-- Buffalo is 2-0 against the spread and 2-0 overall in games when it puts up more than 25.3 points.
+- When Buffalo puts up more than 25.3 points, it is 2-0 against the spread and 2-0 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Texans.